rakeshtembhurne/poc-study-tool/backend/documentation/database/database-docs.md

 ### Card
 - Individual flashcards with SM-15 algorithm data
 - **Critical Fields**:
-  - `aFactor` (1.1-2.5): Represents card difficulty, higher means harder
+  - `aFactor` : Learning difficulty factor (1.1–2.5).
+Higher = harder.
-  - `intervalDays`: Current spacing between reviews
+  - `intervalDays`: Current review interval in days.
-  - `nextReviewDate`: When to show card next
+  - `nextReviewDate`: When this card should next appear for review.
-  - `repetitionCount`: Number of reviews, used for OF Matrix lookups
+  - `repetitionCount`: Number of successful reviews (used for OF Matrix lookups).
-  - `lapsesCount`: Failure tracking for interval calculations
+  - `lapsesCount`: Number of times the card was failed (resets repetition count).
-  - `deck`: A string field for associating the card with a deck by its title.
+  - `deckId`: Foreign key reference to the deck this card belongs to.

 ### Deck
 - Represents a user-created collection of cards, like a folder or a tag.
 - **Critical Fields**:
-  - `title`: The name of the deck.
+  - `title`: Name of the deck (must be unique per user).
-  - `description`: An optional description for the deck.
+  - `description`: Optional deck description.
-  - `isPublic`: Controls if the deck can be seen by other users.
+  - `isPublic`:  Boolean flag indicating if this deck is visible to others.
-  - `userId`: The ID of the user who owns the deck.
+  - `userId`: Owner of this deck (relation to User model).
-  - `cardId`: The ID of a card associated with the deck, possibly as a "cover" or representative card.
+  - `cards`: Array of `Card` entities that belong to this deck.

 ### Review
 - Individual review sessions and algorithm decisions